Memory in cyclically crumpled sheets: Conclusions

 \section{Conclusions}

 In summary, we find that a repeatedly crumpled sheet can perform reversible transformations even as they are crushed significantly over a wide range of applied loading amplitudes.
-While temporal logarithmic relaxation has been noted in crumpled sheets, here we demonstrate logarithmic evolution of structure with training cycles which manifests itself in a wide range of measurable quantities.
-These include the evolution of the curvatures of the sheets, the crease length, the number length, and the crushed length reached with training cycles.
-Even when the system displaces metastability, we find that a convergent structure can be reached after a sufficiently large number of training cycles depending on the depth of the compression cycle.
-Our results echo the approach to limit cycle found in weakly perturbed pre-crumpled sheets~\cite{Shohat_2022}, but significantly broaden our understanding of when reversible behavior can be expected.
-Our experiments demonstrate that elastoplastic sheets can satisfy the proposed deepening of the energy landscape which would give rise to programmable folding pathways leading to unique complex structures using origami~\cite{Stern2018}.
-However, for sufficiently large loading and compaction, a convergent structure is not reached even as tears develop as the sheet fatigues.
+Even when the system displays metastability and continuous logarithmic evolution, we find that a convergent structure can be reached after a sufficiently large number of training cycles depending on the depth of the compression cycle.
+However, for sufficiently large loading and compaction, a convergent structure is not reached as the sheet fatigues and its topology changes as it tears.
 Overall, we find that the behavior of crumpled sheet under repeated loading is similar to other disordered system, and in particular the reversible transformation of athermal particles subjected to cyclic shear~\cite{Pine2005,Regev2013,Paulsen2014}.
 There, reversibility is observed for a range of sufficiently small strain amplitude, but irreversibility develops with increasing amplitude depending on the Lyapunov exponents of the system.
 While, a similar analysis is beyond the scope of this study, it may be anticipated that our results can stimulate work in that direction.